kjbenk/nodejs-hooks-and-filters/README.md

-# npm-hooks-and-filters
-A Node.js module that acts like the WordPress Action/Filter API
+## A Node.js module that acts like the WordPress Action/Filter API